VIDA-NYU/reprozip/CONTRIBUTING.md

 # Contributing
 [Contributing]: #contributing

-Please note we use the [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md), please follow it in all your interactions with the project.
-If you would like to contribute to this project by modifying/adding to the code, please read the [Best Practices for Contributing] below and feel free to follow the standard Github workflow:
+Please follow the [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md) in all your interactions with the project.
+If you would like to contribute to this project by modifying/adding to the code, please read the [Best Practices for Contributing] below and feel free to follow the standard GitHub workflow:

 1. Fork the project.
 2. Clone your fork to your computer.